BuckyLuis/Floorplan_Github/README.md

 # README #
-**Floorplan** - tilebased level editor intended for use with 3D mesh applications,  Unity3D 5.35
+**Floorplan** - tilebased level editor intended for use with 3D mesh based applications,  Unity3D 5.35

 -----------------------------------